r0shka/Simple-Blog/README.md

 # AA-Angular-Project

-Angular project made by Astou Gueye and Vadym Roshka.
+Angular project made by Astou Thiam Gueye and Vadym Roshka.
 Current functionality:
 - displaying list of projects
 - displaying details of a project